Ancien régime: Nine Years' War: 1688–1697

 The Nine Years' War (1688–97), between France and a coalition of Austria and the Holy Roman Empire, the Dutch Republic, Spain, England and Savoy, was fought in continental Europe and on the surrounding seas, and in Ireland, North America and India.
 It was the first truly global war.

-Louis XIV emerged from the Franco-Dutch War in 1678 as the most powerful monarch in Europe and an absolute ruler with numerous military victories.
-Using a combination of aggression, annexation and quasilegal means, he set about extending his gains to stabilize and strengthen France's frontiers, culminating in the brief War of the Reunions (1683–1684).
-The resulting Truce of Ratisbon guaranteed France's new borders for 20 years, but Louis XIV's subsequent actions, notably his revocation of the Edict of Nantes in 1685, led to the deterioration of his military and political dominance.
-Louis XIV's decision to cross the Rhine in September 1688 was designed to extend his influence and to pressure the Holy Roman Empire into accepting his territorial and dynastic claims, but Leopold I and the German princes resolved to resist, and the States General and William III brought the Dutch and the English into the war against France.
-Louis XIV faced a powerful coalition aimed at curtailing his ambitions.
+Louis XIV emerged from the Franco-Dutch War in 1678 with increased influence in Europe and consolidated authority within France.
+Through a combination of military campaigns, annexation and quasi legal means, he sought to extend and secure France's frontiers, a process that culminated in the War of the Reunions (1683–1684).
+The resulting Truce of Ratisbon recognized France's territorial acquisitions for a period of 20 years.
+Subsequent developments, including the revocation of the Edict of Nantes in 1685, contributed to growing tensions with other European powers.
+Louis XIV's decision to cross the Rhine in September 1688 was intended to advance French territorial and dynastic claims and to influence the policies of the Holy Roman Empire.
+In response, Leopold I, and several German princes resolved to resist French expansion.
+The States General and William III subsequently brought the Dutch and the England into the war against France, creating a broad coalition that opposed Louis XIV's policies and contributed to the outbreak of the Nine Years' War.

 The main fighting took place around France's borders in the Spanish Netherlands, the Rhineland, the Duchy of Savoy, and Catalonia.
 The fighting generally favoured Louis XIV's armies, but by 1696, France was in the grip of an economic crisis.
 The maritime powers (England and the Dutch Republic) were also financially exhausted, and when Savoy defected from the alliance, all of the parties were keen for a negotiated settlement.
 By the terms of the Treaty of Ryswick (1697), Louis XIV retained the whole of Alsace, but was forced to return Lorraine to its ruler and to give up any gains on the right bank of the Rhine.
 Also, Louis XIV accepted William III as the rightful King of England, and the Dutch acquired their barrier fortress system in the Spanish Netherlands to help secure their own borders.
 However, with the ailing and childless Charles II of Spain approaching his end, a new conflict over the inheritance of the Spanish Empire would soon embroil Louis XIV and the Grand Alliance in a final war: the War of the Spanish Succession.